Public Health

 Graduates of any undergraduate degree can be accepted into the Public Health MSc.

-Applicants must hold a minimum 2.1 (second-class honours grade 1) result in their first honours bachelor's degree (NFQ Level 8 or other internationally recognised equivalent).
-Awards of 2:2 or less may be considered if applicants demonstrate at least five years of relevant public health work experience.
+Applicants must hold a minimum 2.1 (second-class honours grade 1) result in their first honours bachelor’s degree (NFQ Level 8 or other internationally recognised equivalent).
+Awards of 2:2 or less may be considered if applicants demonstrate significant public health work experience.

 What to include with your application?